 What Can You Do?

-If you already understand the reasons why you should recycle and why recycling is important, here is a list of useful tips you can follow in order to make a difference:
+If you already understand the reasons why you should recycle, here is a list of useful tips you can follow in order to help make a difference:

-- Make Use of Recycling Facilities – Homes in many different countries now have access to recycling boxes and bins provided by their local council or government.
+- Make Use of Recycling Facilities – Homes in many different countries now have access to recycling bins and containers provided by their local council or government.
 It’s a sensible idea to make use of these and take the time to fill them.
-If you don’t have these boxes, you can easily purchase a suitable container for each recyclable product (e.g. paper, plastic, and glass), and then take these down to your local recycling centre.
+If you don’t have these boxes, you can easily purchase a suitable container for each recyclable product (e.g. paper, plastic, and glass), and then take these down to your local recycling center.